sagefy/sagefy/docs/Updates.md

 You can sign up for email updates at https://sgef.cc/devupdates

+## UPDATE -- 2018 Jun 11

+Thanks for signing up for the Sagefy development updates newsletter.
+I will be sending updates biweekly to help track progress on Sagefy.

+### 2018 May 28 - 2018 Jun 10

+* Putting together research sources for "8 ideas" article
+* Wrote state schema and directory scaffolding for upcoming client-code update
+* Fixed a major server-side rendering (client) bug

+### Upcoming Two Weeks:

+* Continue work on code architectural updates to support upcoming features
+* Complete and publish "8 ideas of learning" article.
+If you're interested in review help let me know!

+### Feedback

+Feel free to reply to this address!
+You can also go to http://sgef.cc/feedback and add feedback or ideas there.

 ## UPDATE -- 2018 May 28

 Thanks for signing up for the Sagefy development updates newsletter.
 I will be sending updates biweekly to help track progress on Sagefy.